Incorporating Kinematic Wave Theory into a Deep Learning Method for High-Resolution Traffic Speed Estimation: Introduction

 \section{Introduction}

 Traffic management agencies use a variety of monitoring and control tools to ensure the safe and efficient operation of network road traffic.
 To meet their operational goals, agencies employ tools that identify disturbances and deploy effective control strategies in real time \cite{papageorgiou2004overview}.
 However, this requires accurate and timely knowledge of traffic conditions over the entire network, which is currently not possible given the limited sensory instrumentation in most (if not all) cities today.
 Fixed sensors are expensive and tend to be sparsely installed, offering limited spatial coverage.
-Data from mobile sensors are expected to become more widely available than data from point sensors, but remain extremely limited in practice; their sparsity is temporal.
+Data from mobile sensors are expected to become more widely available than data from point sensors, but remain extremely limited in practice; their sparsity is temporal \cite{ambhul2016mfd}.
 To address such data sparsity (spatially or temporally), we need appropriate mechanisms that fill the gaps in the traffic observations.
 These are known as \emph{traffic state estimation} (TSE) tools \cite{seo2017traffic}.
-TSE is a critical precursor to a number of real-time traffic control strategies with either conventional vehicles or a mix with connected and autonomous vehicles \cite{papageorgiou2004overview,yang2016cav,li2021backpressure}.
-Such strategies include, but are not limited to, ramp metering, perimeter control, traffic signal control, and vehicle routing \cite{li2019position,zhao2019rampcontrl,Guler2014TState,yang2017perimeter,kim2005vehroute,9325933}.
-Existing TSE methods are categorized and discussed below, along with their advantages and drawbacks.
+TSE is a critical precursor to a number of real-time traffic control strategies with either conventional vehicles or a mix with connected and autonomous vehicles \cite{papageorgiou2004overview,li2021backpressure}.
+Such strategies include, but are not limited to, ramp metering, perimeter control, traffic signal control, and vehicle routing \cite{li2019position,yang2017perimeter,lin2021pay}.